 Mining industries rely heavily on process automation to reduce labour costs as it’s not easy to find qualified technicians in remote locations.
-If a plant was located in town then rarely would the plant owner hire a full time Electrician.
-Since their location is often remote, most mining companies hire on-site electricians to ensure that electrical systems and equipment remain operational and safe for use.
+If a plant was located in town then rarely would the plant owner hire a full-time Electrician.
+Because qualified technicians are difficult to find in remote locations, mining industries rely heavily on process automation to reduce labour costs.

-To become successful as an electrician in the mining sector, you must learn what the job entails and what necessary qualifications you need to acquire to be adept in this highly competitive area.
+To be successful as an electrician in the mining industry, you must first understand what the job entails and what qualifications you must obtain to be competent in this highly competitive field.

 What does a mining electrician do?

-The mining electrician’s job is to install, troubleshoot and handle the upkeep of electrical systems and equipment in the mines.
-They are expected to respond to issues promptly because mining equipment is subject to wear and tear daily.
+Installing, troubleshooting, and maintaining electrical systems and equipment in mines is the responsibility of the mining electrician.
+Because mining equipment is subject to daily wear and tear, mining electricians are expected to respond quickly to issues.
 The electrician needs specialised skills to repair breakdowns to ensure that the mining processes run smoothly.

 Duties and Responsibilities of a mining electrician

-· Assist in analysis and troubleshooting of system faults
+- Assist in the analysis and troubleshooting of system faults

 How do you qualify as a mining electrician?

 All electrical work in Australia requires a valid Electrical licence for that state.
 To work in the mines as an electrician, you must possess an Unrestricted Electrical Licence duly recognized by the national government.
-To obtain this, you must undergo an apprenticeship of four years working closely under a supervision of an experienced Electrician.
-You need to enrol into an Electrotechnology course to learn the theory while the practical knowledge and skills can be achieved through hands-on experience with an Electrician.
+To get this licence, you need to complete a four-year apprenticeship which will be supervised by an experienced electrician.
+You need to enrol on an Electrotechnology course to learn the theory while the practical knowledge and skills can be achieved through hands-on experience with an Electrician.

-You will need to undergo structured training under UEE30811 Certificate III in Electrotechnology to get a good understanding of foundational knowledge that every electrician should have.
+You will need to undergo structured training under UEE30820 Certificate III in Electrotechnology to get a good understanding of the foundational knowledge that every electrician should have.

-After you have completed your 4-year apprenticeship as an Electrician you will need to obtain further qualification in Hazardous areas and Instrumentation field and in many cases HV switching as well.
-Gone are the days when there was big crew of Electricians with specific demarcation of jobs.
+After you have completed your 4-year apprenticeship as an Electrician you will need to obtain further qualifications in Hazardous areas and the Instrumentation field and in many cases, HV switching as well.
+Gone are the days when there was a big crew of Electricians with the specific demarcation of jobs.
 It was inefficient and not economical for the Employer to have so many electricians sitting around and waiting for a specific breakdown.
-Most Electricians these days have to be multiskilled.
-If one has done his apprenticeship in a particular mine for the 4 years then he is already skilled in maintaining that mine but if he has to change jobs then he will need to demonstrate that he has the ability to look after Hazardous area, instrumentation and HV switching.
+Most Electricians these days have to be multi-skilled.
+If a person has done his apprenticeship in a specific mine for four years, he is already skilled in maintaining that mine; however, if he needs to change jobs, he must demonstrate his ability to look after hazardous areas, instrumentation, and HV switching.
 If you have the experience you can get your skills recognised by a reputable RTO.
-This procedure costs money and is time consuming but way better than going to school for another 4 years.
+This procedure costs money and is time-consuming but way better than going to school for another 4 years.

 Although it seems frivolous to get these qualifications when you already have the experience.
 Most employers will not entertain your application until you have a formal certificate.
-There 2 main reasons to get these qualifications.
-First the employergets hundreds of applications for the job and these Certificates help them segregate the candidates.
-Usually the person shortlisting the candidates is not a technical person rather a HR person or commonly called the ‘gatekeeper’.
-The gatekeeper needs to see these qualifications so they can short list you.
-Second reason is that Employers are bound by company policies and insurance policies.
+There are 2 main reasons to get these qualifications.
+First, the employer gets hundreds of applications for the job and these Certificates help them segregate the candidates.
+Usually, the person shortlisting the candidates is not a technical person but rather an HR person commonly called the ‘gatekeeper’.
+The gatekeeper needs to see these qualifications so they can shortlist you.
+The second reason is that Employers are bound by company policies and insurance policies.
 It forces them to employ trained personnel.
-The easiest way to achieve that is to hire professionals rather than training them onsite.
-This is one of the major reasons for the emergence of the private RTOs.
-The public RTO like the TAFE could not keep up with the demand of required trades people whereas private RTOs that could customise the training to suit the employer needs did.
-The private RTOs today hold majority share in the Vocational education sector due to availability of training all year round.
+The easiest way to achieve that is to hire professionals rather than train them onsite.
+This is one of the major reasons for the emergence of private RTOs.
+Public RTOs like the TAFE could not keep up with the demand of required tradespeople whereas private RTOs that could customise the training to suit the employer’s needs did.
+The private RTOs today hold a majority share in the Vocational education sector due to the availability of training all year round.
 Check out my other article on the difference between Private RTO and Public RTO – the good bad and ugly for further information.